 All Mercy services are open.
 See safe options for care and the latest COVID-19 vaccine information.

-Dr. Low is a family practitioner who has been with Mercy since 1999.
-She currently serves as the Medical Director of Community Health for Mercy Northwest Arkansas.
-Dr. Low has four years of IRB experience including one and a half years as Vice Chair before assuming the role of Chair in June 2020.
+Lisa Low, MD, MPH is a family practitioner who has been with Mercy since 1999.
+Dr. Low currently serves as the Medical Director of Community Health for Mercy Northwest Arkansas.
+She was a founding board member of the ministry-wide Mercy IRB in 2017 and was appointed Vice Chair in 2019.
+She assumed the role of Chair in June 2020.

 We want to hear from you.
 Please call us at 417-520-4647 or email us.